 Provide Materials for your Reference

-Just asking your reference to write you a letter of recommendation is not enough, and your letter-and consequently your chances of getting the job or grad school you want-will suffer if you do not follow through.
-You need to give your recommender all the tools he or she needs to write an effective, compelling, and close letter.
+Just asking your reference to write you a letter of recommendation is not enough, and your letter, and consequently your chances of getting the job or grad school you want, will suffer if you do not follow through.
+You need to give your recommender all the tools they need to write an effective, compelling, and close letter.

-• List of specific, relevant experience: class projects, research, papers and grades for faculty; responsibilities and accomplishments for supervisors
+- List of specific, relevant experience: class projects, research, and papers for faculty; responsibilities and accomplishments for supervisors